Puget Sound Bird Fest

 Join Jack Stephens to explore Juanita Bay Park, a little jewel of a birding spot tucked into the eastern shore of Lake Washington.
 With a combination of open grassland, trees, marsh, and open water, it can yield a surprising variety of birdlife.
 Expected sightings include Wood Duck, Pied-billed Grebe, Bald Eagle, and Osprey.
 With luck, we might find Virginia Rail, Swainson's Thrush, and migratory warblers.
 We will be walking a short distance on trails and boardwalks.
 Playback recordings will not be used.

 Union Bay Natural Area, nicknamed "The Fill" is Seattle's former garbage dump.
-262 bird species have been reported at this urban birding hot spot!
-Let's spend time exploring this unique area rich in birds and wildlife.
+Currently over 260 bird species have been reported at this urban birding hot spot!
+We will spend time exploring and learning about this unique and special home for wildlife.

-Dress for weather.
-Trails are mostly flat, packed dirt and gravel and can be seasonally muddy and wet.
-Wear appropriate shoes.
-Please leave dogs at home as to not scare off our feathered friends.
+Trails are mostly flat with packed dirt and gravel.
+This area is seasonally muddy and wet so dress for weather and wear appropriate shoes.
+Leave dogs at home as to not scare wildlife.
+Feel free to bring snacks and beverages to ensure your comfort.
 Please note: Restrooms and water fountain are closed on Sundays at this location.
 There may be a nearby port-a-potty, however, we cannot guarantee that, so please plan accordingly.

-Union Bay Natural Area is accessible by Bus #65 and #31 with an 8-minute flat, paved walk to meeting spot.
-Link Light Rail is a 10–12-minute flat, paved walk to meeting spot or short distance to #65 bus.
-Several car parking lots and street parking are available.
-A small bike rack is available onsite near kiosk.
+Union Bay Natural Area is accessible by bus with an 8-minute flat, paved path walk to meeting spot.
+Link Light Rail (train) is also an option.
+For Link Light Rail take train to University of Washington Station, then walk 10–12-minutes on flat paved/ packed dirt trail through the natural area to our meeting spot or short distance to #65 bus.

-Located at the Edmonds Wildlife Habitat & Native Plant Demonstration Garden
+• Located at the Susie Schaefer Wildlife & Native Plant Community Garden

 95 Pine Street in Edmonds